fpolchow/dsc-04-45-04-generating-word-embeddings-lab-nyc-career-ds-102218/README.md

 ## Getting Started

-In this lab, we'll start by creating our own word embeddings by making use of the Word2Vec Model.
+In this codealong, we'll start by creating our own word embeddings by making use of the Word2Vec Model.
 Then, we'll move onto building Neural Networks that make use of **_Embedding Layers_** to accomplish the same end-goal, but directly in our model.

 The easiest way to make use of Word2Vec is to import it from the [Gensim Library](https://radimrehurek.com/gensim/).
 This model contains a full implementation of Word2Vec, which we can use to begin training immediately.
-For this lab, we'll be working with the [News Category Dataset from Kaggle](https://www.kaggle.com/rmisra/news-category-dataset/version/2#_=_).
+For this codealong, we'll be working with the [News Category Dataset from Kaggle](https://www.kaggle.com/rmisra/news-category-dataset/version/2#_=_).
 This dataset contains headlines and article descriptions from the news, as well as categories for which type of article they belong to.
-In this lab, we'll learn how to train a Word2Vec model on the text data to generate word embeddings for them.
+We'll also learn how to train a Word2Vec model on the text data to generate word embeddings for them.
 In the next lab, we'll then use the vectors created by our Word2Vec model to effectively train a classifier to predict the category of news given the headline and description of each article.
 In this lab, we won't do any classification, although we will learn how to train a Word2Vec model and explore the relationships between different word vectors in our embedding!

-Run the cell below to import everything we'll need for this lab.
+Run the cell below to import everything we'll need for this codealong.

 ```python